RayFromBoston/Public-Research/README.md

 # Millennium Papers

-## Papers — The Wrong Object: Continuum Idealizations and the Millennium Problems
+## Intro — The Wrong Object: Continuum Idealizations and the Millennium Problems

 - **Riemann Hypothesis** — [The Critical Line Is a Property of the Spectrum, Not of a Hunt]
 - **Navier–Stokes** — [Infinite Zoom Is a Property of Representation, Not of Fluids]